sap-contributions/docs-cloudfoundry-concepts/contribute.md

 * If you are giving instructions, include why you would want to do what you are describing.
 What is your specific situation, and what result do you seek?

-For further guidance, contact the <%= vars.platform_name %> documentation team on our `#cf-docs` channel on the [<%= vars.platform_name %> Slack](https://cloudfoundry.slack.com).
+For further guidance, contact the <PlatformName/> documentation team on our `#cf-docs` channel on the [<PlatformName/> Slack](https://cloudfoundry.slack.com).

 ## <a id='preview'></a> Previewing documentation changes

-The <%= vars.platform_name %> documentation team uses the tool [Bookbinder](https://github.com/pivotal-cf/bookbinder) to publish the <%= vars.platform_name %> documentation.
+The <PlatformName/> documentation team uses the tool [Bookbinder](https://github.com/pivotal-cf/bookbinder) to publish the <PlatformName/> documentation.

 The following instructions explain how to use Bookbinder to preview your documentation changes locally.
-But you do not have to install or use Bookbinder in order to contribute to the <%= vars.platform_name %> documentation.
+But you do not have to install or use Bookbinder in order to contribute to the <PlatformName/> documentation.

 To preview documentation changes with Bookbinder: